sysunite/coins-2-validator/doc/connectors.md

 The connector must return Rdf4j objects, so it is required the database being conntected has Rdf4j libraries.

-The easiest way is to extend the Rdf4jConnector and read the GraphDB class as example.
+The easiest way is to extend the `Rdf4jConnector` and read the `GraphDB` class as example.

 ### Connector Inferface
-Function

 ```java
 public interface Connector {